pfdubois/BridgeBidding/source/JS.rst

 If there has been competition between the opener and the responder, a jump shift is preemptive.
-It is also possible to agree that any jump shift that has no other conventional meaning is weak, even without competition ("Weak Jump-Shifts").
+It is also possible to agree that any jump shift that has no other meaning is weak, even without competition ("Weak Jump-Shifts").
 In the body of this book, we assume that weak jump-shifts not in competition is our agreement.
 If it isn't a strong bid, it must be alerted.